 - Type of Replication/Clustering

-MongoDB supports built-in replication, auto-elections, and sharding.
+MongoDB supports built-in replication, auto-elections, and sharing.
 Auto-elections helps developers to set a secondary database.
 If the primary database fails, the secondary database is elected automatically.
-Sharding enables horizontal scaling (hard to implement in MySQL).
+Sharing enables horizontal scaling (hard to implement in MySQL).

 MySQL supports the master-slave replication and master-master replication.
-The multi-source replication allows replication from multiple masters parallely.
+The multi-source replication allows replication from multiple masters parallelly.

 MongoDB offers Enterprise-Grade Support that extends beyond the break/fix model.
 It provides 24X7 support along with an extended lifecycle support add-on.
 This helps to upgrade to a newer version at your own pace.

 MySQL provides Oracle Lifetime Support at three different levels – Premier (for 1-5yrs old versions), extended (for 6-8 yrs old versions), and sustain (for more than 9yrs old versions).
 Each level provides 24X7 tech support having access to the entire knowledge base, updates, patches, bug fixes, and maintenance releases.

 MongoDB works with data (i.e., flexible JSON documents) that speeds up the development cycle by four to five times.
 MongoDB naturally documents the map to the object-oriented languages that simplify the visualization of how the application data is mapped to data in the database.